mrdotkg/elastic-docker/docs/readme.md

 ## Known Issues
 * `No Gzip support:` We will have to uncompress the data before sending to logstash and we can keep an eye on issue [Add a general purpose gzip codec #1817](https://aws.amazon.com/blogs/developer/php-application-logging-with-amazon-cloudwatch-logs-and-monolog/) raised at logstash official repository.

-## Updating stack to a newer elastic version
+## Updating to a newer Elastic version

 To use a different Elastic Stack version than the one currently available in the repository, simply change the version number inside the `.env` file and rebuild the stack with: